fyrkov/refcards/LeetCode_refcard.md

 #### Traversing.
 For graphs (unlike trees) it is important to avoid loops.\
-A set can be used fo this.
+A set or a boolean[] array can be used for this.

 DFS.
 ```